alyssoncs/SemanticServer/docs/api/api.md

 ### **GET**  `/users/{id}`
 #### Retrieve an existing user
-This operation update an existing user with id equals `{id}`, from the Semantic Server.
+This operation retrieves an existing user with id equals `{id}`, from the Semantic Server.
 If everything goes well, Semantic Server returns a response with HTTP status code 200 (OK), otherwise it returns a response with HTTP status code 400 (BAD REQUEST).

  * Full URL: `http://localhost:8080/api` **`/users/{id}`**